SourceZh/Docklet/README.md

 You can check the daemon status by running `bin/docklet-master status`

+If the master failed to start, you could try `bin/docklet-master init` to initialize the whole system.

 More usages can be found by typing `bin/docklet-master`

 The master logs are in **FS_PREFIX/local/log/docklet-master.log** and